Gigaspaces/insightedge-training/Day2/6 Structured API And DataFrame/Lab-6.2 - DataFrame Exercise on Loading and Saving Data/README.md

-# Lab: DataFrame Loading And Saving Data
+# Lab: DataFrame Exercise on Loading and Saving Data

 # Instructions